I Am In Probation Period And On Sick Leave From Last One Month And Want To Leave

 Dear Nancy,

-The fact that the company paid you for the month that you were off sick indicates that the generosity of the firm's terms of conditions.
-During my 50+ years of working experience, I have not known any organisation that gave sick pay for the whole month after working there for 2 months.
+The fact that the company paid you for the month that you were off sick indicates the generosity of the firm's terms and conditions.
+During my 50+ years of working experience, I have not known any organization that gave sick pay for the whole month after working there for 2 months.
 Are you fit to work now?

 Not knowing the terms of your appointment, it is difficult to give you sound and precise advice.
-Like others have already suggested, please contact the HR of the firm and explain that you want to quit and willingness to pay whatever is due.
+Like others have already suggested, please contact the HR of the firm and explain that you want to quit and are willing to pay whatever is due.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute